SOC 222 - Exploring Diversity Through Intergroup Dialogue

 How to Register for a Dialogue?

 If you are interested in enrolling in this course, contact the instructor, Dr. Jeffrey Carr, to complete the Add / Drop form to be delivered to the Records Office.
 Dr. Carr's office is located on the third floor of the Nicholson Commons.
-This is a Quad II one unit class that meets only on Tuesdays from 1:30 to 3:00 P.M. in Rohr Hall.
+This is a Quad II one unit class for Spring 2017 that meets only on some Tuesdays and Thursdays from 1:30 to 3:00 P.M. in Rohr Hall.
 It is an elective course.